 Take a Deep Dive!
 A deep dive look into LEED, SITES and WELL

-1 GBCI LEED Specific BD+C, 1 AIA LU/HSW
+1 GBCI LEED Specific BD+C & ID+C, 1 WELL specific, 1 SITES specific, 1 AIA LU/HSW

 An in-depth look into the most recent toolkits that enable design teams to measure, monitor and guide design decisions for resilient buildings and performative landscapes as achieved through LEED, SITES and WELL Building Standards.